Analysis | How 2020 Turned the Store Inside Out

 Retailers shouldn’t take this situation as permission to hang on to a store portfolio that was designed for 1990s shopping habits.
 But they should look to examples of big chains that are rethinking stores in ways that seem especially relevant in light of shopper behavior in recent months.

 Take Best Buy Co.
 Since the pandemic, it has designated about 340 of its outposts as hubs for ship-from-store orders, based on their proximity to shipping partners and their available space.
-Executives say this model has allowed them to extend the cut-off time for next-day deliveries, bolstering the chain’s competitiveness on speed.
+Executives say this model has allowed them to extend the cutoff time for next-day deliveries, bolstering the chain’s competitiveness on speed.
 The electronics giant has also recently begun testing a new store format in which the sales floor is about half its original size and features a smaller product selection, with the rest of the space reconfigured for supporting pickup and ship-from-store operations.

 Department-store chain Nordstrom Inc. has been experimenting with a model that would make sense for rivals and specialty apparel retailers.
 Since 2017, it has been rolling out locations it calls Nordstrom Local, which are small-format centers for order pickups, returns, alterations and sessions with a personal stylist.
 Instead of being located in regional malls, they are in neighborhood centers convenient for a quick errand.